jupyterhub/jupyterhub/docs/source/contributing/layout.rst

     This file lists the dependencies of the JupyterHub codebase.

 dev-requirements.txt
-    This file lists additional dependencies of the JupyterHub codebase.
+    This file lists the testing/development dependencies of the JupyterHub codebase.

 Informational Files